jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 composition in its definition which is, arguably, the nature of computation.
-Unsurprisingly, a category can be used as a model of computation i.e. in Haskell, its *category* is called `Hask`, where the types form the objects and functions between two types, the morphisms.
+Unsurprisingly, a category can be used as a model of computation i.e. in Haskell, its *category* is called `Hask`, where the types form the objects and functions between two types: the morphisms.

 Formally, a category $\mathbb{C}$ is an algebraic structure defined on a collection of: